 Despite designing balanced itineraries that allow you to explore the places you are visiting, we know there is always more to discover.
 So if you want to arrive early or extend your visit after the trip has finished we can help arrange additional accommodation.
 We also have trip extensions around some of the start and end cities, for example many people add a Zanzibar beach extension to the end of their Mount Kilimanjaro trip!

 You'll stay in centrally located, quality accommodation with private amenities.
 We generally choose smaller hotels to avoid large chains, and ty to offer more authentic accommodation that reflects a region.
-The trip notes will tell you if accommodation differs from the regular style.
+Read the 'Accommodation' section of the Essential Trip Information for a detailed breakdown on the style of lodgings used on your tour.

 We love introducing you to the flavours of the world.
 Our leaders are local to the regions you visit, meaning they can take you to out of the way places for the most interesting cuisine.
 Their local knowledge comes in handy for deciphering menus and you can get tips on local delicacies and the most interesting markets to visit.